Caffeine and Propranolol: Can You Take Them Together?

 Why is this important?

-Propranolol is also commonly prescribed for migraine prevention, and caffeine plays a complicated role in migraine: small doses can help abort an attack, but daily heavy caffeine use is a known driver of medication-overuse headache and rebound migraine.
-People taking propranolol for migraine should be especially careful about caffeine consistency, since both excessive caffeine and abrupt caffeine withdrawal can trigger headaches.
+Propranolol is also used for migraine prevention, where caffeine plays a double-edged role: occasional caffeine can help an attack, but heavy daily use is a known driver of rebound and medication-overuse headache, and abrupt caffeine withdrawal can itself trigger a headache.
+Consistency matters more than any precise amount.

 What should you do?